-Students are expected to attend each class according to the schedule.
+Students are expected to attend each class according to the schedule, which applies to online classes too.
 No transfers among the groups are allowed.
 Should students miss three or more classes, they will not receive credits for the course no matter what their overall results are.
-Students must be on time for class, or they will be marked as absent.